Long-Term Disability Insurance for Neurologists

 Comparing Long-Term Disability Insurance and Workers’ Compensation

-Long-term disability insurance and workers’ compensation both offer financial support during times of injury or illness, but they cover vastly different situations.
+Long-term disability insurance and workers’ compensation both offer financial support during times of injury or illness.
+However, they cover vastly different situations.
 Long-term disability insurance provides a percentage of your income if a health issue, regardless of its cause, prevents you from working for an extended period.
 In contrast, workers’ compensation only covers ailments or injuries directly resulting from performing a job.

-Additionally, while state laws require employers to provide workers’ compensation, long-term disability insurance is usually part of an employee’s benefits package but is not required.
+Additionally, long-term disability insurance is usually part of an employee’s benefits package but is not required.
+However, state laws require employers to provide workers’ compensation coverage.
 Alternatively, individuals can purchase their own long-term disability insurance if their employer doesn’t offer it.